phuonggtrann/phuongtran.github.io/aboutme.md

 * **Software Engineer Internship - Cvent (06/2021 - 08/2021)**
    * Participates in daily stands up and weekly team meetings
    * Using React, Redux, GraphQL to resolve bugs under guidance of a Senior Software Engineer
-* **Software Engineer Internship - BrainGu (05/2021 - 08/2021)**
-  * Develop an internal project for BrainGu with a team of interns using React, Redux, Material UI, and Django
 * **Software Engineer Internship - Focusloop (08/2019 - 12/2019)**
   * Assisting in creating a full-stack mobile applications that focus on providing marketing value to small / medium businesses
   * Assisting in recreate the application front-end using React and Redux